BUGS-NYU/TerminalWorkshop/README.txt

 ____________________
 ### 1. cat, head, tail, nano, touch, rm

-Read my jokes in the 'joke.txt' file!
+Read my jokes in the 'jokes.txt' file!
 I think they’re funny.
 Can you add one more joke to the text file 'jokes.txt' please?

 $ cat jokes.txt